degreepath/auditor/tests/snapshots/2018-19/major/religion.md

 ## Religious Dimensions
 > Note: TODO.
 Not yet completed.
 At all.

-For this requirement, you must complete one requirement from among .
+For this requirement, you must warning: no items to choose from.

 ## Intensive Studies